MK-Ware/pyCleaner/README.md

 Short answer: No.

 Long version: The program uses md5 hashing with file size checking to detect duplicated files.
 What are the odds of 2 different files of different sizes generating the same md5 hash code?
 Negligibly small! md5 is a 128-bit hash, so the odds of 2 different files generating identical md5 sums are 1 / 2^128..
 That's 1 / 340282366920938463463374607431768211456.
 In other words, you'd need to have 2^64 files on your computer before there's a 10% chance.
 Even if those were 1KB text files they would require 16384 Exabytes of storage capacity.
 In short, it isn't happening.

+# If you like it, don't forget to star the repo!